kyma-project/control-plane/docs/eu_access.md

 The list is configured in the [management-plane-config repository](https://github.tools.sap/kyma/management-plane-config) in the `resources/control-plane/<landscape>/values.yaml` files.

-Here you can find example configuration of the list with two GlobalAccountIds listed:
+Here you can find an example configuration of the whitelist with two GlobalAccountIds listed:
 ```yaml
 kcp-prod:
   kyma-environment-broker: